MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

 ## Example scenario 2 - Start a service using custom resources

-In this example, at step 2, we use the following values, rest of the steps remain the same.
+In this example, at step 2, we use the following values; rest of the steps remain the same.

 - **Deployment Order**: Select the deployment order from the dropdown menu.
 - **Executable program**: cmd.exe